Coconut Fish Curry with Charred Chiles & Lime

 - Toasted sesame seeds, for garnish Add to list

-Put jalapeños, lemongrass, shallots, cilantro stems, garlic, ginger, coriander, cumin, salt, turmeric and ground lime leaf or zest from 1 lime in the food processor.
+Put jalapeños, lemongrass, shallots, cilantro stems, garlic, ginger, coriander, cumin, salt, turmeric and ground lime leaf or zest from 1 lime in a food processor.
 Blend to create a curry paste, using up to 1/4 cup stock or water to help achieve a smooth puree.
 Blend well, at least 3 minutes.

 Heat oil in a small saucepan over medium-high heat.
 Add curry paste and fry the paste for 2 to 3 minutes.
-Add coconut milk, the rest of the lime leaves or zest and the fish sauce.
+Add coconut milk, remaining lime leaves or zest and fish sauce.
 Bring to a boil, reduce to a simmer and cook for 10 minutes.

-Add the halibut and turn the heat off.
+Add halibut and turn the heat off.
 Let the residual heat gently cook the fish.
 After 5 minutes it will be ready to serve.
 Top with sesame seeds.

 For the topping

-Heat the oil in a small sauté pan over medium-high heat.
-Fry the chiles and onion until caramelized.
-Remove from heat and stir in the cilantro, lime pieces and salt.
+Heat oil in a small sauté pan over medium-high heat.
+Fry chiles and onions until caramelized.
+Remove from the heat and stir in cilantro, lime pieces and salt.
 Place a spoonful on top of each serving.

 Serve this dish with rice and sautéed greens.